 Master planning and site layout.
 Amenity buildings.
-Clubhouses and condominiums, General Design has designed 20 resorts and over 100 resort and residential condominiums.
+Clubhouses and condominiums, General Design has designed 20 resorts and over 8000 resort and residential condominium units.
 Our experience can help you navigate your vision.

 Each jursidiction has its own additions to the International Building Code.
 This means your project is a balance between your vision, creative insight and code regulations.
 8 stories?
 Salt-air of Florida?
 Concrete construction is ideal to meet code requirements and to combat salt-deterioration.